uuid-rs/uuid/CONTRIBUTING.md

 Unless the changes are fairly minor (like documentation changes or tiny patches), we require PRs to relevant issues.

-Please open PRs against branch:
+Please open PRs against the `main` branch.
-* `master` when making non-breaking changes
-* `breaking` when your changes alter the public API in a breaking manner

 If the pull request is still a work in progress, prepend`[WIP] ` in your title. `WIP bot` will make sure that the PR doesn't accidentally get merged.

 > Uuid Project has a minimum rust version policy.
-Currently `uuid` should compile with atleast `1.22.0`, and is enforced on our CI builds.
+Currently `uuid` should compile with at least `1.22.0`, and is enforced on our CI builds.

 When you feel that the PR is ready, please ping one of the maintainers so they can review your changes.